Conduct Disorder in Children

 - Attacks other children or adults

-- Is barred from school or by neighbors because of his behavior
+- Is barred from school or by neighbors because of his severe behavior

 - Feels extreme depression, fear, anxiety, or anger toward themselves or others